sourav-launchpad/ARA-Assistant/README.md

    git clone https://github.com/sourav-launchpad/ARA-Assistant.git
 ```

-This will download the repository's contents to a folder named ARA-Assistant in your current directory.

 This will download the repository's contents to a folder named `ARA-Assistant` in your current directory.

 2.  **Navigate to the Repository**: Change into the repository directory by running: